abhishekaditya49/Store-Management-System/README.md

 # Store-Management-System
 A simple database system using PL/SQL and Java Swings for a departmental store which allows the shopkeeper to keep a track of the sales and inventory in his/her shop.

+table.sql contains the DDL commands to create all the tables. insert.sql contains the value that is to be inserted into these tables and all the PL/SQL blocks and trigger codes.